Want to know your Beaver Moon from your Buck Moon? Your Strawberry Moon from your Hay Moon?

 Traditional Full Moons

-Full Moons have been given different names by many cultures, including Native American tribes who used the phases of the moon to keep track of the seasons.
+Full Moons have been given different names by many cultures, including Celtic and Native American tribes who both used the phases of the moon to keep track of the seasons.

 To mark the year and the special context of each, unique names were given to Full Moons to identify different months throughout the year, all of which have relevance to the seasons as well.